silentindark/kamailio-asterisk-docker-compose/README.md

 **docker-compose up --force-recreate --build --scale asterisk=3**

+**Point your softphone at 127.0.0.1:5060**

-You can edit the kamailio.cfg and rerun this as many times as you like.
+*You can edit the kamailio.cfg and rerun this as many times as you like.*